Mayurbhanj district: Mediaeval to modern history

 In 1751, it came under Maratha rule.
-During the expansion of the Maratha Empire, the state lost all its territories along the coast as well as the Nilgiri State.
+During the expansion of the Maratha Empire, the state lost most of its territories along the coast as well as the Nilgiri State.
 The loss of the sea ports along the Balasore coast severely affected the state finances.
 It was around this time that the capital was shifted to Baripada.
 The river Subarnarekha served as the natural border between Mughal-controlled Bengal and Maratha-controlled Odisha after a number of conflicts between 1742 and 1751.
 In 1803, the state submitted to the British who had conquered coastal Odisha and the state was recognised as a feudatory state – a position midway between a princely state and a Zamindari.
-At that time, the state lost many zamindaris, including two northeastern bordering territories: Gopiballavpur and Nayagram.
+At that time, the state lost some zamindaris, including two northeastern bordering territories: Gopiballavpur and Nayagram.
 However, the state remained semi-independent and acted as a buffer state between Maratha and British rule by maintaining friendly relations with British authorities.
-The left-out westernmost territory of the Mayurbhanj state, stretching up to the Porahat estate, retained its independence during both Mughal and Maratha invasions.
-It was primarily inhabited by the Ho (Larka Kol, the fighting Ho), a significant aboriginal group, who asserted their dominance over the indigenous Bhuiyan tribe during their settlement period (c.
+The left-out westernmost territory of the Mayurbhanj state, stretching up to the Porahat estate, retained its nominal independence during both Mughal and Maratha invasions.
+It was primarily inhabited by the Ho (Larka Kol, the fighting Kol), a significant aboriginal group, who asserted their dominance over the indigenous Bhuiyan tribe during their settlement period (c.
 8th).
 Though the state had de jure rights over that territory, de facto control was held by the Porahat estate due to geography and demographic nature, especially after the relocation of the state capital from Khiching to Haripur.
 In 1820, the Porahat estate acknowledged British authority, eventually leading to the gradual annexation of these left-out independent areas into the British-administered Singhbhum district following a series of conflicts between Kol and British army.
-In the mid-19th century, further territorial concessions were made to the British when large parts of Bamanghati area, such as Thai, Bharbharia, Anla, Lalgarh, Khuchung (now in Saraikela Kharsawan district), and Haladipokhari (now in East Singhbhum district) were handed over to the British administrated Singhbhum district as a consequence of persistent Kol uprisings.
+In the 1830s, further territorial concessions were made to the British when large parts of Bamanghati area, such as Thai, Bharbharia, Anla, Lalgarh, Khuchung (now in Saraikela Kharsawan district), and Haladipokhari (now in East Singhbhum district) were handed over to the British administrated Singhbhum district as a consequence of persistent Kol uprisings.
 However, by the end of the 19th century, only two zamindaris, Bamanghati and Kaptipada, had merged with the state.
 Thereafter, there were no further changes to the territorial boundaries.
 In 1912, the Mayurbhanj state became part of the Bihar and Orissa Province of British India as a feudatory state.
 In 1936, with the partition of the province, it became a part of Orissa Province.